-DOS is thrilled that Jen Ottinger returned to count hawks at Cape Henlopen for 2020 and is returning for 2021!
+DOS is thrilled that Jen Ottinger returned to count hawks at Cape Henlopen for 2022.
 Jen has extensive raptor-watching experience at Cape Henlopen, and we are incredibly lucky to have her eyes and skill yet again.
 When the raptor flight is slow, you can be entertained with seabirds and ducks migrating south along the coast, and dolphins swimming just past the waves.

-DOS is very pleased that David Brown returned for his fouth year counting hawks at Ashland in 2020 and we hope he returns for 2021.
+DOS is very pleased that David Brown returned for his sixth year counting hawks at Ashland in 2022.
 David is a very experienced hawk counter and his flight photography, particularly of raptors, has added greatly to our enjoyment and understanding of the birds passing through northern Delaware.

 Volunteers and Visitors